dalalaljassem/dalalaljassem/README.md

-🔭 I’m currently working on my senior design project
+🔭 I love to code and work on new projects

-🚀 I’m currently learning SwiftUI 📲 and Machine Learning 🤖
+🚀 I’m currently working as a mentor for game development

-👩🏻‍💻 I'm a Computer Engineering Student
+👩🏻‍💻 I'm a Computer Engineer

 🌱 I love matcha, and coffee, anything caffeinated really 🍵